Integration Guide

 This is a Kotlin suspend function and can be called from any CoroutineScope.

 The SDK can also request the host app to change the stream.
-For example, when joining a Watch Party, participants may be watching different streams.
 In your Activity, implement SLRAppHost.Delegate to respond to stream change requests:

 private val appHostDelegate = object : SLRAppHost.Delegate {